Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 DJ’s Berry Patch

 See the website for details.
 Find pumpkins of all sizes, North Carolina apples and tomatoes, and other fall produce.

 The Family Farm on Avent Ferry

 1719 Avent Ferry Rd., Holly Springs

 Open Monday-Friday, 4-6 p.m.; Saturday, 10 a.m.-6 p.m.; Sunday, 1-6 p.m.
-Specialty pumpkins, gourds and more.
-Vintage John Deere tractor with pumpkins on site for family photographs.
+Shop specialty pumpkins, gourds and more.
+Take advantage of a vintage John Deere tractor with pumpkins on site for family photographs.

 *Gross Farms Corn Maze and Pumpkin Patch

 Open Sept.
 21-Nov.
 3; Monday-Friday in September by appointment only for groups; Friday, 4-10 p.m. (beginning in October); Saturday, 10 a.m.-10 p.m.; Sunday, 11 a.m.-6 p.m.
 General admission is $3 for ages 2 and older; other fees vary by activity; combo ticket is $16.
 Enjoy a pumpkin patch, 10-acre corn maze, Farm Scene Investigation activity, hayrides, pumpkin patch and more.

 *Hill Ridge Farms Fall Pumpkin and Harvest Festival